 Can obesity in cats be prevented?

-There are several important steps that can be taken in order to prevent obesity in cats.
-One of the most important is accurately measuring and calculating the cat's daily caloric intake.
-This can be done by feeding a balanced diet and avoiding excessive treats, table scraps, and free-choice feeding.
-Additionally, incorporating regular exercise into the cat's life is crucial for preventing obesity.
+There are several important steps that can be taken in order to prevent obesity in your cat.
+One of the most important is accurately measuring and calculating your cat's daily caloric intake.
+Using the chart on the bag of food is a good start, and make sure you use your cat's ideal weight when calculating how much food it should receive.